-Since version 4.0.3, we also introduced "label" for the farms and servers.
+Since version 4.0.3, we also introduced "label" concept for the farms and servers.
 Once the label is specified, the WebMuxTM will display in the Show-Status screen the label for the farm and server instead of the IP addresses.
 Although labels can be anything, it is better to have meaningful and unique label for each farm or server.
-Since version 5.6, the name label is also used to check HTTP layer 7 protocols as part of the MIME header in virtual hosting.
+Since version 5.6, the name label is also being used to check HTTP layer 7 protocols as part of the MIME header in virtual hosting.
 The format of the farm name label will be www.xyz.com, max length 75 bytes.
 If the server returns error code 401, the WebMuxTM considers that server dead.
 For both IIS and Apache servers doing virtual hosting, the farm name label must be an existing web site name on the server.
 For more information on Virtual hosting, please go to Appendix 4 for details.

 In NAT mode, if you use the WebMux[TM] for your intranet, then the farm IP address will be the IP address of the original web or application server.
-The IP addresses of the original web or application servers must be changed so that the WebMux[TM] can translate farm IP address to the server IP address.
-You can use the WebMux[TM] Router LAN IP address as your farm address.
+The web or application servers must be changed their IP addresses so that the WebMux[TM] can translate farm IP address to the server IP address.
+You can use the WebMux[TM] Router LAN IP address as your farm address to save IP address.
 You can add multiple farms to this IP address, as long as the port number is different.
-So you can save real IP address.

-In this mode (NAT), the WebMuxTM acts as a firewall also.
-All servers behind the WebMuxTM can reach to the outside through the WebMuxTM.
-From outside, the traffic can be seen all come from the WebMuxTM router LAN IP address, or proxy address.
-If a WebMuxTM is placed behind a firewall, please consider the rules for proxy address.
-All farm IP addresses should have rules to allow incoming traffic to the address and port number, as well as return traffic for each farm IP address from any port to anywhere.
+In the NAT (not TM) mode, the WebMux $^{\mathbb{M}}$ acts as a firewall also, all ports except farm port(s) are blocked.
+All servers behind the WebMux $^{\mathbb{M}}$ can reach to the outside through the WebMux $^{\mathbb{M}}$.
+From outside, the traffic can be seen all come from the WebMux $^{\mathbb{M}}$ router LAN IP address, or proxy address.
+If a WebMux $^{\mathbb{M}}$ is placed behind a firewall, please add a rule on firewall for WebMux router LAN address to anywhere/anyport.
+All farm IP addresses should have rules to allow incoming traffic mapped to the address and port number, as well as return traffic for each farm IP address from any port to anywhere.